xplshn/pelf/README.md

 ```

 ## Overlaying Bundles ![pin](assets/pin.svg)
 One of the key features of PELF is its ability to overlay bundles on top of each other.
 This means that programs inside one bundle can access binaries and libraries from other bundles.
-For example, if you bundle `wezterm` as a single file and add `wezterm-mux-server` to the same bundle using `--add-binary`, programs run by `wezterm` will be able to see all of the binaries and libraries inside the `wezterm` bundle.
+For example, if you bundle `wezterm` as a single file and add `wezterm-mux-server` to the same bundle, programs run by `wezterm` will be able to see all of the binaries and libraries inside the `wezterm` bundle.
+In other terms, there is `$LD_LIBRARY_PATH` & `$PATH` inheritance, as well as a specific variable generated per-bundle that is: `BundleName_libDir`, `BundleName_binDir`, `BundleName_mountDir`, and `SELF_TEMPDIR`.
+These variables allow loading binaries/libraries contained within the bundle from external programs such as the `pelf_linker`, etc.

 This feature is particularly powerful because you can stack an infinite number of PELF bundles.
 For instance: